bbfrederick/rapidtide/docs/candidate_usage.md

 ### Description:

 > Another simple command line utility that displays the histograms
-> generated by rapidtide2.
+> generated by rapidtide.

 ### Inputs:

-> A textfile generated by rapidtide2 containing histogram information
+> A textfile generated by rapidtide containing histogram information

 ### Outputs: